lmfit/asteval/doc/index.rst

 :bdg-link-info:`PyPI <https://pypi.org/project/asteval>`

-Asteval evaluates Python expressions and statements, providing a safer alternative to Python's builtin :py:func:`eval` that is richer than :py:func:`ast.literal_eval`.
-Asteval provides an embedded interpreter that evaluates a subset of Python using Python's :py:mod:`ast` module.
+Asteval evaluates Python expressions and statements in a way that is safer than Python's builtin :py:func:`eval` and more capable than :py:func:`ast.literal_eval`.
+Asteval provides an embedded interpreter that uses Python's :py:mod:`ast` module to evaluates a subset of the Python language.
 The emphasis is the evaluation of mathematical expressions, and functions from Python's :py:mod:`math` module are built-in to asteval.
 If `numpy`_ is available, a large number of functions from `numpy`_ will be included too.
 For backward compatibility, a few functions that were moved from `numpy`_ to `numpy_financial`_ will also be imported, if that package is installed.

 In addition to mathematical expressions, many features and constructs of the Python including array slicing and subscripting, if-then-else